 First photograph: While I don't remember my first photo, I do remember the first time I understood that a photograph could be more than a straight document.
 I was living in an older apartment complex that was undergoing renovation; they had gutted one of the buildings and all of the porcelain toilets from these units were sitting out randomly in the courtyard.
 Some vandals sprayed black spray paint graffiti on them and that night we had a huge snowstorm.
 I was taking a black and white darkroom course and I shot photos of the scene and it was pure magic – funny, beautiful, and other-worldly.
 I was hooked.

 An artist whose work you are inspired by: Artists are my heroes.
 So many artists inspire me: Ippy Patterson, Sally Mann, Georges Rousse, Zanele Muholi, Gabriel Garcia Roman, and Nancy Rexroth, to name a few.

 Co-founder, Co-designer, and the Cassil of Cassilhaus

 Ellen has been the principal of Ellen Cassilly Architect since 1999.
 She received her Bachelor's of Environmental Design degree from Texas A&M University and a Master of Architecture degree from the University of Pennsylvania.
+In 2017 she was inducted into the Fellows of the American Institute of Architects (FAIA).
 Throughout her career, Ellen has collaborated with architects, artists and clients to design and build single- and multi-family homes, commercial, religious and educational buildings.